nstep2/ExonTrapGenome/README.md

 ### Dependency Setup

 - The scripts have dependencies on external resources.
-Most of these resources can be downloaded using a provided script, `download_inputs.py`.
+Most of these resources can be downloaded using a provided script, `ET_download_resources.sh`.
 However, some resources may require manual downloading and parsing.
-Be sure to follow the instructions provided in the repository.

 ### Running the Scripts